Clear and consistent communication

 A huge problem Assistants have with their Executives is a lack of communication.
-It is important that your Executive creates a culture of open communication with you and is consistent in how they communicate.
+It is important that your Executive creates a culture of open communication with you and is consistent in communicating.

 Honest and open

 There’s nothing worse than an Executive who says one thing and does another.
-I’ve written a lot about building trust with your Executive and how you can gain their trust but it does work the other way round too.
+I’ve written a lot about building trust with your Executive and how you can gain their trust, but it does work the other way around.
 Strategic Assistants have to trust their Executive to have their best interests at heart.

 Give and receive feedback

-The best Assistants want to grow in their role, and crave mentorship from their Executive.
-Even with a very busy Executive you should expect for them to support your growth and provide teaching points to help you learn.
+The best Assistants want to grow in their role and crave mentorship from their Executive.
+Even with a very busy Executive, you should expect them to support your growth and provide teaching points to help you learn.

-As a strategic Assistant you also need to be able to provide feedback to your Executive and offer differing points of view.
+As a strategic Assistant, you also need to provide feedback to your Executive and offer differing points of view.
 It goes back to them being open – that works with feedback too.